juliansteenbakker/mobile_scanner/README.md

 ## Platform specific setup
 ### Android
 This package uses by default the **bundled version** of MLKit Barcode-scanning for Android.
-This version is immediately available to the devicee.
+This version is immediately available to the device.
 But it will increase the size of the app by approximately 3 to 10 MB.

 The alternative is to use the **unbundled version** of MLKit Barcode-scanning for Android.
 This version is downloaded on first use via Google Play Services.
 It increases the app size by around 600KB.